-Information shared by the GC with the Commissioner
+Information shared by the PSA with the Commissioner

-- 17. The Commissioner's statutory function relates to the legislation set out at paragraph 4, and this MoU governs information shared by the GC to assist the Commissioner to meet those responsibilities.
-To the extent that any such shared information is to comprise personal data, as defined under the GDPR and DPA, the GC is a Data Controller so must ensure that it has legal basis to share it and that doing so would otherwise be compliant with the data protection principles. - 18.
-Section 131 of the DPA may provide a legal basis for the GC to share information with the Commissioner.
-Under this particular provision, the GC is not prohibited or restricted from disclosing information to the Commissioner by any other enactment or rule of law provided it is "information necessary for the discharge of the Commissioner's functions". - 19.
-Section 30(4) of the Gambling Act 2005 permits the provision of information received by the GC in exercise of its functions to other parties for the purpose of a criminal investigation or criminal proceedings.
+- 18. The Commissioner's statutory function relates to the legislation set out at paragraph 4, and this MoU governs information shared by the PSA to assist the Commissioner to meet those responsibilities.
+To the extent that any such shared information is to comprise personal data, as defined under the GDPR and DPA 2018, the PSA is a Data Controller so must ensure that it has legal basis to share it and that doing so would otherwise be compliant with the data protection principles. - 19.
+Section 131 of the DPA 2018 may provide a legal basis for the PSA to share information with the Commissioner.
+Under this particular provision, the PSA is not prohibited or restricted from disclosing information to the Commissioner by any other enactment or rule of law provided it is "information necessary for the discharge of the Commissioner's functions".

-Information shared by the Commissioner with the GC
+Information shared by the Commissioner with the PSA

-- 20. The Commissioner, during the course of their activities, will receive information from a range of sources, including personal data.
-They will process all personal data in accordance with the principles of the GDPR, the DPA 2018 and all other applicable legislation.
-The Commissioner may identify that information they hold, which may include personal data, ought to be shared with the GC as it would assist them in performing their functions and responsibilities. - 21.
+- 20. The Commissioner, during the course of her activities, will receive information from a range of sources, including personal data.
+She will process all personal data in accordance with the principles of the GDPR, the DPA 2018 and all other applicable legislation.
+The Commissioner may identify that information she holds, which may include personal data, ought to be shared with the PSA as it would assist them in performing their functions and responsibilities. - 21.
 Section 132(1) of the DPA 2018 states that the Commissioner can only share confidential information with others if there is lawful authority to do so.
 In this context, the information will be considered confidential if has been obtained, or provided to, the Commissioner in the course of, or the purposes of, discharging her functions, relates to an identifiable individual or business, and is not otherwise available to the public from other sources.
 This therefore includes, but is not limited to, personal data.
-Section 132(2) of the DPA 2018 sets out the circumstances in which the Commissioner will have the lawful authority to share that confidential information with the GC.
-In particular, it will be lawful in circumstances where: - The sharing was necessary for the purpose of the Commissioner discharging their functions (section 132(2)(c)); - The sharing was made for the purposes of criminal or civil proceedings, however arising (section 132(2)(e)); and - The sharing was necessary in the public interest, taking into account the rights, freedoms and legitimate interests of any person (section 132(2)(f)). - 22.
-The Commissioner will therefore be permitted to share information with the GC in circumstances where it has determined that it is reasonably necessary to do so in furtherance of one of those grounds outlined at paragraph 21.
-In doing so, the Commissioner will identify the function of the GC with which that information may assist, and assess whether that function could reasonably be achieved without access to the particular information in question.
-In particular, where the information proposed for sharing with the GC amounts to personal data the Commissioner will consider whether it is necessary to provide it in an identifiable form in order for the GC to perform its functions, or whether disclosing it in an anonymised form would suffice.
+Section 132(2) of the DPA 2018 sets out the circumstances in which the Commissioner will have the lawful authority to share that information with the PSA.
+In particular, it will be lawful in circumstances where: - The sharing was necessary for the purpose of the Commissioner discharging her functions (section 132(2)(c)); - The sharing was made for the purposes of criminal or civil proceedings, however arising (section 132(2)(e)); or - The sharing was necessary in the public interest, taking into account the rights, freedoms and legitimate interests of any person (section 132(2)(f)). - 22.
+The Commissioner will therefore be permitted to share information with the PSA in circumstances where it has determined that it is reasonably necessary to do so in furtherance of one of those grounds outlined at paragraph 21.
+In doing so, the Commissioner will identify the function of the PSA with which that information may assist, and assess whether that function could reasonably be achieved without access to the particular information in question.
+In particular, where the information proposed for sharing with the PSA amounts to personal data the Commissioner will consider whether it is necessary to provide it in an identifiable form in order for the PSA to perform its functions, or whether disclosing it in an anonymised form would suffice.